cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Suppose we are given a KDF, and a Diffie-Hellman (DH) group providing the following operations:

-- `DH(skX, pkY)`: Perform a noninteractive Diffie-Hellman exchange using the private key `skX` and public key `pkY` to produce a Diffie-Hellman shared secret of length `Ndh`.
+- `DH(skX, pkY)`: Perform a non-interactive Diffie-Hellman exchange using the private key `skX` and public key `pkY` to produce a Diffie-Hellman shared secret of length `Ndh`.
 This function can raise a `ValidationError` as described in {{validation}}.